-Your life expectancy drop around 15 to 20 years.
+Your life expectancy drops around 15 to 20 years.
 That is scary.

 Over the age of 50 then the condition you now have is called secondary blood pressure.
 And as you know this is caused by a specific disease you have.

 The good news is you can change the game on high blood pressure by aging well with these six tips.
-Also you can help with your blood flow circulation by eating foods that strengthen your memory and boost your brain power.
+Also you can help with your blood flow circulation by adding body stretching exercises into your lifestyle, eating foods that strengthen your memory and boost your brain power.

 Changes in the blood pressure of your loved ones may have an unknown cause or be the result from a disease, along with the side effects of medication that cause their blood pressure to rise.